Marcus website (the real one)

 Website: www.marcus-vgs.co.uk, www.marcus-uk.co.uk

-The clone websites, clone telephone numbers and clone email address have no connection to the genuine authorised firm's details, published below.
+Other Information: It should be noted that the clone websites, clone telephone numbers and clone email address have no connection to the genuine authorised firm's details.

-Scammers may give out other false details, including email addresses, telephone numbers, postal addresses and Firm Reference Numbers, the FCA warned.
+Scammers may give out other false details, including email addresses, telephone numbers, postal addresses and Firm Reference Numbers.
 They may mix these details with the genuine details of authorised firms.
 They may also change their contact details over time.

 Firm Name: Goldman Sachs International Bank